lulu70/vegan-site/content/printViews/red-chili-sauce.md

 2. Place the peppers in a food processor and add all the other ingredients.
 3. Grind for at least two minutes until everything is chopped really thin.
 4. Arrange in small jars and keep in the fridge.
-5. Serve alongside any other dish and enjoy the fresh aromas and spices.
+5. Serve alongside any other dish and enjoy the fresh aromas and spices.<br/>
+enjoy!

 Try also our <Link to="/recipes/green-chili-sauce"> green chili sauce 🌶️</Link>
-Enjoy!